The WCYDo App (iOS and Android versions) is NOW available from the Apple App Store and Google Play Store

 The WCYDo (What Can You Do?)
-App has been designed to inform Users about the SDG’s, invite them to commit to a series of altruistic behaviours and then monitor these behaviours over time.
-Users will be able to share/comment on SDG Facts & Figures, UN Targets, SDG Videos & Memes and, following App registration, select up to 8 Actions and monitor progress via Social Media thereby confirming their own progress towards helping create a safer, fairer World.
+App has been designed to inform Users about the United Nations’ 17 Sustainable Development Goals (SDG’s), invite them to commit to a series of altruistic behaviours and then monitor these behaviours over time.
+Users will be able to share/comment on SDG Facts & Figures, UN Targets, SDG Videos & Memes and, following App registration, select up to 7 Actions and monitor progress via Social Media thereby confirming their own progress towards helping create a safer, fairer World!

-Figure 1: Actual screen-shots from the WCYDo App available for both iOS and Android Smartphones
+Figure 1: Actual screen-shots from the Apple iOS WCYDo App – Android version also available

 There are 17 SDGs from which Users will be able to build their activities and commitments by choosing Actions from a list provided for each SDG.
-Users can create their own personal Activity Commitment Framework (ACF) in the App by selecting up to 8 Actions from their selected SDGs.
-One Action is preselected for all users to encourage information sharing with friends and family making everyone aware of the urgency and scale of the problem facing the World.
+Users can create their own personal Activity Commitment Framework (ACF) in the App by selecting up to 7 Actions from their selected SDGs – one Action is preselected for all users to encourage information sharing with friends and family making everyone aware of the urgency and scale of the problem facing the World.
 The remaining Actions, selected by the user, are built into the ACF which is then monitored on a weekly, 4-weekly and annual basis.

 For example, sponsoring a girl child in a developing country through school for 1 or 2 years.